LSR 2-1 Sportster

 Freedom of expression...do it while you can before someone decides to stick their nose in your business.
 Picture above is a Sportster based Redneck Mutant with a custom 00-1022 exhaust in Silver Ceramic.

-New Ceramic Black Finish
+New Ceramic "Turbo" Black Finish

 We have a lot more people looking for durable black finishes and we think we have the best finishes on the market.
 In the late 70's and early 80's we tried all sorts of coatings and paints and even used porcelain on some of our products in the late 1980's.
 The newer ceramic finishes are tougher and we use both polished silver and semi-gloss black to complement our usual chrome offerings.
 Pictured above is a 00-1022 Sportster LSR 2-1 Turn Out in 1 3/4".
 Very clean bike..headed for XR land.
-The newest black finish is a dual coat process that gives additional protection against scratches and nicks and is .008" thick, providing two barriers against corrosion.
+The newest black finish is a dual coat process that gives additional protection against scratches and nicks, providing two barriers against corrosion.

-In 27 years we have tried all sorts of black finishes: Kal Gard, VHT, Techline, and others.
+In more than 3 decades we have tried all sorts of black finishes: Kal Gard, VHT, Techline, and others.
 We also in the mid 1980's we even tried porcelain for awhile.
 It chipped and the heat distorted the parts.
 Most finishes will not survive over a long period unless they have a base coat to cushion rock strikes and scratches.
 The surface has to be perfectly prepared and most applications can fail if run too soon at elevated temperatures as they are typically baked at 450 to 500 deg F whereas the cure takes place at around 750 deg F. Lower temperatures will not cure the resins and they will fail once the bike is run.
-To get around this dilemma we have found the best solution is a 2500 Deg F Ceramic cushion base coat and a secondary Black Semi-Gloss finish on top of this.
+To get around this dilemma we have found the best solution is a 2500 Deg F Silver Ceramic cushion base coat and a secondary Black Semi-Gloss finish on top of this.

-Black Ceramic finishes are therefore the most expensive as they involve a triple process.
-First the parts are polished to remove any tooling marks.
-Then the parts are zirconia media blasted to prepare the surface.
-The parts are base coated with a 2500 Deg F ceramic and baked.
-After this they are sprayed with an ultra high temperature black and baked a second time.
-The 2500 Deg F base or cushion coat adheres to the metal very well and provides insulation and corrosion protection.
-The black is a thinner coat and provides the smooth, dark black, finish we require.
+Dual Coat Black Ceramic finishes are therefore the most expensive as they involve a triple process.
+First the parts are polished to remove any tooling marks.Then the parts are zirconia media blasted to prepare the surface.
+Then parts are cleaned.
+The parts are base coated with a 2500 Deg F Silver ceramic and baked.
+The next day they are sprayed with Black Ceramic and baked for a third time.

 00-1272 in Black Ceramic.
 Customer writes: "This modified 04 Sporty put better than 90 rwhp on the dyno with the RB Racing exhaust and 1200cc".
 Custom (forward control) pipe on a mid peg rubber mount.